vmware-archive/kube-prod-runtime/docs/components.md

 ### Implementation

 The [`ingress-shim`](https://github.com/jetstack/cert-manager/blob/master/docs/reference/ingress-shim.rst) component of `cert-manager` watches for Kubernetes Ingress resources across the cluster.
-If it observes an Ingress resource annotated with `kubernetes.io/tls-acme: true`, it will ensure a Certificate resource with the same name as the Ingress, and configured as described on the Ingress resource, exists.
+If it observes an Ingress resource annotated with `kubernetes.io/tls-acme: true`, it will ensure a Certificate resource exists with the same name as the Ingress.
 A Certificate is a namespaced Kubernetes resource that references an Issuer or ClusterIssuer for information on how to obtain the certificate and current `spec` (`commonName`, `dnsNames`, etc.) and status (like last renewal time). `cert-manager` in BKPR is configured to use [Let's Encrypt](https://letsencrypt.org/) as the Certificate Authority for TLS certificates.

  Example: